JellyRekt/CommandRegistrar/README.md

 # CommandTree
-CommandRegistrar is a simple way to register your long, multi-token commands and subcommands, without building a jungle of if-else statements.
+CommandTree is a simple way to register your long, multi-token commands and subcommands, without building a jungle of if-else statements.

 It can take your command registration from this: